ploum/lingi2401/projects/projects_2020-21/Report-Emilyen-Laffineur-68561900.md

 Once you have selected a language you access the list of exercices that need to be developped at the moment.
 One of the opened Java exercise at that moment is an exercise about case-statement.
 (You can find it [here](https://github.com/exercism/v3/issues/1963))

-Everything that need to be develop is well documented with the things we need to know before starting contribute, the goal of the project, etc.
+Everything that need to be develop is well documented with the things we need to know before starting to contribute, the goal of the exercise, etc.

-In order to work on this exercice I just had to write a comment saying that I'm interested in doing that.
+In order to work on this exercise I just had to write a comment saying that I'm interested in doing that.

-Some hours later I had an answer from [mirko](https://github.com/mirkoperillo) saying that they assigned me the issue.
+Some hours later I had an answer from [mirkoperillo](https://github.com/mirkoperillo) saying that they assigned me the issue.
 The same exercice already exists for C#.
 As Java and C# are very close langage I was just ask to "translate" the C# code into Java.

 ### 23/09